stackbit/stackbit-theme-ampersand/README.md

 # Ampersand

-A sleek SaaS theme for Stackbit.
+A Medium inspired blogging theme for Stackbit.
 [Live Demo](https://themes.stackbit.com/demos/ampersand)

 Click the button below to use this theme in Gatsby, Hugo or Jekyll via the Stackbit site builder: